-Automated lighting devices or programmable timers should be a standard fixture in the home, the office, in hotels and anywhere that there are appliances or lights that need to be switched on and off.
-These timers / controls provide convenience and security and equally important, they save energy.
+Property owners should consider making automated lighting devices or programmable timers a standard fixture in homes, offices, hotels and any other place where appliances or lights need to be switched on and off.
+These timers and controls provide convenience and security, as well as save energy and costs.

 These units typically work by utilizing photoelectric technology or a timer that sets the hours of usage or when to turn on and off.

 Countdown Timers are used primarily in public places to ensure that resources are not wasted.
-You have likely seen these when you have turned on a jacuzzi’s jets, a sauna’s heat or bathroom lights.
-It is often a dial you turn to the amount of time you desire.
+You have likely seen these when you have turned on jacuzzi jets, heat in a sauna or bathroom lights.
+There is often a dial on the timer you turn to the amount of time you desire.

 Motion detectors are excellent for outdoor security lights if you do not like the idea of having your external lighting on all night.
-Motion sensors are activated when someone, or something crosses in front of the area being monitored and are excellent for conserving energy.
+Motion sensors are activated indoors or outdoors when someone, or something crosses in front of the area being monitored; and are excellent for conserving energy.